CodePushGo/website/src/content/blog/en/how-to-handle-user-data-in-capacitor-apps.md

 Use validation tools to limit the amount of data collected through forms and API calls.
 Combine client-side validation with server-side verification to enforce these limits effectively.

-Incorporate Capacitor's security features to enhance these controls:
+Incorporate React Native's security features to enhance these controls:

 -   Use dropdown menus instead of free-text fields where possible.
 -   Set character limits for text input fields.